 U12s Sunday 11.30am – 12.30pm and Wednesday 6.15pm – 7.15pm

 U13s Sunday 11.30am – 12.30pm and Wednesday 6.30pm – 7.30pm

 Games are played on Sundays.

 An objective at HRUFC is to provide safer playing spaces for our Age Grade members and their visitors.
-As one step towards achieving objective is the upcoming installation of respect barriers around our Age Grade pitches by the Lockwood Volunteers and our ground staff.
+As one step towards achieving objective is the recent installation of respect barriers around our Age Grade pitches by the Lockwood Volunteers and our ground staff.

 In line with RFU guidance, their purpose is to protect both spectators and players from accidents and other incidents by limiting the proximity of spectators to the pitch.

 Only match and team official may go pitch side of these barriers.
 Anyone not staying on the correct side of the barriers will be asked to move back and may be required to leave the playing area completely.

 RFU Regulation 15 requires players to be registered annually online each season from U7’s upwards.
 HRUFC’s policy is to register all players, including U6’s even though there is no requirement to formally register.

 We do this on a weekend at the start of the new season.
 This enables everyone to renew friendships, meet and talk with their team coaches and ask any questions they may have.